pypsa-meets-earth/pypsa-earth/doc/project_structure_and_credits.rst

 Project structure and credits
 ##########################################

-PyPSA meets Africa is an open source initiative.
+PyPSA meets Earth is an open source initiative.
 We implemented a project structure to enhance collaboration and give people responsibilities.
 Therefore, the structure is not here to dictate, it is rather a structure that let people organise and think in different angles about the project.